 The members of our Nominating and Governance Committee are appointed by our board of directors.
-During 2010, our Nominating and Governance Committee met three times.
-Each member of our Nominating and Governance Committee attended at least 75% of our Audit Committee's meetings in 2010.
+During 2011, our Nominating and Governance Committee met two times.
+With the exception of Mr. Sawhney, each member of our Nominating and Governance Committee attended all of our Nominating and Governance Committee's meetings in 2011.
 Messrs.
 Dardani, Kelso, Sawhney, Staglin and Talwar are the current members of our Nominating and Governance Committee.
 Mr. Staglin is the chairman of our Nominating and Governance Committee.
 Our board of directors has determined that Messrs.
 Dardani, Kelso, Sawhney and Staglin meet the independence requirements of the Nasdaq Stock Market and the federal securities laws.
+Mr. Talwar does not meet these independence requirements.
+However, our board of directors has determined it to be in the best interests of the Company to have Mr. Talwar as a member of our Nominating and Governance Committee.
+As the co-founder and former CEO of the Company, and the former Executive Chairman of our board of directors, Mr. Talwar possesses extensive experience which affords him a unique perspective regarding corporate governance and management oversight of the Company.
+Accordingly, our board of directors determined that it was appropriate to appoint Mr. Talwar to the Nominating and Governance Committee pursuant to an exception under the Nasdaq Stock Market Rule 5605(e).
+Pursuant to the Nasdaq Stock Market Rule 5605(e), Mr. Talwar's term as a member of the Nominating and Governance Committee is limited to two years.

 Compensation Committee.
-Our Compensation Committee reviews and recommends policies relating to compensation and benefits of our directors, officers and employees and is responsible for approving the compensation of our Chief Executive Officer and other executive officers.
+Our Compensation Committee reviews and recommends policies relating to compensation and benefits of our directors, officers and employees and is responsible for approving the compensation of our CEO and other executive officers.
 Our Compensation Committee also reviews, evaluates and makes recommendations to our board of directors with respect to our incentive compensation plans and equity-based plans and administers the issuance of awards under our equity incentive plans.
-Our Compensation Committee charter permits the committee to form and delegate authority to subcommittees when appropriate; provided that the subcommittees are composed entirely of directors who satisfy the applicable independence requirements of the Nasdaq Stock Market.
+Our Compensation Committee charter permits the committee to form and delegate authority to subcommittees when appropriate, provided that the subcommittees are composed entirely of directors who satisfy the applicable independence requirements of the Nasdaq Stock Market.
 Any such subcommittee must have a published committee charter.
-Our Compensation Committee charter also permits the committee to retain advisors, consultants or other professionals to assist the Compensation Committee to evaluate director, Chief Executive Officer or other senior executive compensation and to carry out its duties.
-During 2010, our Compensation Committee did not retain any such advisors, consultants or other professionals.
-Our Compensation Committee's report included in this proxy statement is on page 25.
+Our Compensation Committee charter also permits the committee to retain advisors, consultants or other professionals to assist the Compensation Committee to evaluate director, CEO or other senior executive compensation and to carry out its duties.
+During 2011, our Compensation Committee did not retain any such advisors, consultants or other professionals.
 Additional information regarding our Compensation Committee's processes and procedures for consideration for executive compensation are addressed in the Compensation Discussion and Analysis below.
 A copy of our Compensation Committee charter can be found on our website at www.exlservice.com.

 The members of our Compensation Committee are appointed by our board of directors.
 All members of our Compensation Committee appointed after the formation of our Nominating and Governance Committee in September 2006 in connection with our initial public offering must also be recommended by our Nominating and Governance Committee.
 Messrs.
 Gruber, Karnik, Ostler and Staglin are the current members of our Compensation Committee.
 Mr. Gruber is the chairman of our Compensation Committee.
 Our board of directors has determined that Messrs.
 Gruber, Karnik, Ostler and Staglin meet the independence requirements of the Nasdaq Stock Market and the federal securities laws.
-During 2010, our Compensation Committee met six times.
-Except for Mr. Karnik, each member of our Compensation Committee attended at least 75% of our Compensation Committee meetings in 2010.
+During 2011, our Compensation Committee met six times.
+Each member of our Compensation Committee attended at least 75% of our Compensation Committee meetings in 2011.